 Actions shift as our world shifts.
 Some examples:

-The Woodward House Education Program provides a home for young adults interested in urban education.
-Interns serving in the East Hartford Public Schools are invited to delve deeper into the community in which they work by living in church housing rent-free.
-The congregation provides mentorship and opportunities for community engagement outside of the school system.
-Interns are expected to be involved in the life of the congregation in a way that uses their particular passions (eco-justice program? racism book study? community garden? contemporary worship?
+The Woodward House Education Program provides a home for young adults interested in a year of service in urban education.
+Interns serving in public schools are invited to delve deeper into the community in which they work by living in church housing rent-free.
+The congregation provides mentorship and opportunities for community engagement outside of their work placement.
+Residents are expected to be involved in the life of the congregation in a way that uses their particular passions (eco-justice program? racism book study? community garden? contemporary worship?
 The sky is the limit).

 Jessie’s Community Garden and Food Bank (over 8,000 meals/year)